lkodinsson/MARS/Fantasy/ItemCrafting.md

 Triggers that apply under conditions outside of the user's control simply happen and do not require the use of actions.
 Any triggers that require user activation are considered swift actions.
 Once an item is triggered, if it requires attunement, the item's user is alerted (if it happened outside of their control) and they must decide in that moment if they want to attune to it.
 They may choose to manually attune to it so long as the condition for that trigger is met.

 Triggers on items follow the same rules as usual for triggered metamagics with one bonus rule: any condition is valid so long as it is knowable by the user, provided by the context of the spell, or involves detection of details within 100m from the user's location (even if not otherwise known).
+A magic item can only perform one trigger at a time.

 > ##### Triggered Item Upgrade Example
 > ___